ribble24/smalipatcher/android/README.md

 If that setting is unavailable to you, you can use `smalipatcher-shell` to enter the proot, create an ADB connection manually and run `smalipatcher.sh`

+# Dev automatic
+This works the same as the stable automatic install, except for the fact that you will need to run `wget -q -O - https://gitlab.com/JFronny/smalipatcher/-/raw/dev/android/dev/setup.sh?inline=false | bash`
 # Manual
 ### Initial Setup (run in the same termux instance):
 - download [SmaliPatcher for android](https://gitlab.com/JFronny/smalipatcher/-/jobs/artifacts/master/download?job=android)